 |Student Success Advising||All residencies, skills labs, pre-practicum labs and BAYR|

 |Center for Research Quality||PhD, DrPH, DHA, DBA, DIT, EdD, DSW|

 |Writing Center||PhD, DrPH, DHA, DBA, DIT, EdD, DSW|

 All students attending the residency must comply with the policies and procedures in the Walden University Student Handbook.

-You can reserve your advising appointment time(s) beginning 9 days prior to the first day of your face-to-face residency (Exception: PhD Psychology students attending BAYR residencies).
+In most cases, you can reserve your advising appointment time(s) beginning 2 or 3 days prior to the first day of the event.

 Follow these helpful tips to get the most out of the networking opportunities available during your academic residency: